geekzy/tiapp-como/README.md

 -------------

 The main view required by `main.js` is `app/views/MainWindow.js` so we will need this view as our main window.
 We need this MainWindow defined as CommonJS module.
+The directory for views is `/app/views' please create one if not exists.

 `app/views/MainWindow.js`
 ```js